Buckingham, Florida

 Buckingham is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 4,443 at the 2020 census, up from 4,036 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Historic Buckingham School is located there.

 Geography

-Buckingham is located in northeastern Lee County at (26.6592, -81.7343).
+Buckingham is located in northeastern Lee County.
 It is bordered to the southwest by Fort Myers, the county seat, and to the south and east by unincorporated Lehigh Acres.

 According to the United States Census Bureau, the Buckingham CDP has a total area of 47.8 km2, of which 47.2 sqkm are land and 0.6 sqkm, or 1.36%, are water.